cowbell/cordova-plugin-geofence/README.md

     - using Universal App (cordova windows platform)
     - using Silverlight App (cordova wp8 platform retargeted to WP 8.1)

+## Known Limitations

+**This plugin is a wrapper on devices' native APIs** which mean it comes with **limitations of those APIs**.

+### Geofence Limit

+There are certain limits of geofences that you can set in your application depends on the platform of use.

+- iOS - 20 geofences
+- Android - 100 geofences

+### Javascript background execution

+This is known limitation.
+When in background your app may/will be suspended to not use system resources.
+Therefore, **any javascript code won't run**, only background services can run in the background.
+Local notification when user crosses a geofence region will still work, but any custom javascript code won't.
+If you want to perform a custom action on geofence crossing, [try to write it in native code](#listening-for-geofence-transitions-in-native-code).

 # Platform specifics

 ## Android